neomaxzero/blog/src/posts/2020/life-chaos-exploration-and-technology.md

 These are example of chaos that we don't control, we don't necessarily ask for it.
 It just happen because it happens.

 When you have worked for years to maintain order in this world full of chaos, you might have became way too good at organizing some specific stuff.
-In those areas that you are too experienced, room for error has been decreased to a minimum.
-If that happens to you, you might want to add CHAOS!
+In those areas that you are too experienced and room for error has been decreased to a minimum you might want to add CHAOS! :O

 What the actual \*functional-programming are you talking about?
 If you have been on the same field for years, you learnt your way into that field.
 You know how to learn "quickly" enough, what matters to you, what matters to the market, how you _react_ to "new" libraries/ frameworks, new roles: From 'Webmaster' to 'Frontend Developer' to 'UI React Engineer' to 'UI React Native Engineer', to 'UI React Native Redux Engineer', etc.